Lyrianne González

 Committee: Verónica Martínez-Matsuda, María Cristina García, Raymond B. Craib

-My work has received support from the Mellon Foundation, Cornell Summer Graduate Student Fellowship in Digital Humanities, Humanities New York, Smithsonian's Latino Museum Studies Program, and the Labor & Working-Class History Association.
+My work has received support from the Mellon Foundation, Cornell Summer Graduate Student Fellowship in Digital Humanities, Humanities New York, Smithsonian's Latino Museum Studies Program, Labor and Working-Class History Association, and American Association of University Women.
 My research and commentary have been featured in NPR Affiliate Stations and ProPublica.

 You may read more about my experience below: